empowerai/fs-middlelayer-api/README.md

 ## How to Test

+- Scripts
   - Use `npm test` to run Mocha unit tests.
   - Use `npm run coverage` for Istanbul code coverage.
   - Use `npm run lint` for ESLint static code analysis.
   - Use `npm run fix` for ESLint code fix.
   - Use `npm run prepare` to run tests, coverage, lint, and fix.
+  - Use `npm run dba` to run Sequelize migration and seeder.
+- Data
+  - Files: Test files are stored in [test/data](https://github.com/nci-ats/fs-middlelayer-api/tree/dev/test/data) directory
+  - Accounts: Test accounts are stored in environment variables
+    - ADMINROLE_USER, ADMINROLE_PWD
+    - USERROLE_USER, USERROLE_PWD

 ## Configuration